BloodyRainRage/TelegramBot/README.md

 # TelegramBot
-!!THIS BOT DOES NOT WORK ALL THE TIME!!
+!!THIS BOT DOES NOT ACTIVE ALL THE TIME!!
 Simple telegram bot created for self education on java;
 For now it can send message with weather in city after request;
 Available commands: